RocketMap/RocketMap/docs/common-issues/faq.md

 ### Is there anything I can do to lower captchas?

-Yes, you can run with `-tut` to level your workers to level two (spinning a single pokéstop), this reduces captchas a lot.
+Yes, you can enable pokestop spinning to level your workers to level two (spinning a single pokéstop), this reduces captchas a lot.
 You may also consider scanning a smaller area, using less workers or encountering less pokemon for IV.

 ### How many workers do I need?